Using Courier Hub to oversee shipment of a 10-ft, 4000-lb sculpture across the US

 Transit Checks in Virtual Courier

-There is no limit to the number of Transit Checks Virtual Courier users can perform – a feature Maureen and her team took advantage of when dealing with a large sculpture that required a multi-step handling process.
+There is no limit to the number of Transit Checks Courier Hub users can perform – a feature Maureen and her team took advantage of when dealing with a large sculpture that required a multi-step handling process.
 Lifting the sculpture, positioning it on a flatbed truck, then lowering and securing it in place, is permanently documented by the team’s multiple and comprehensive ‘Vehicle Loading’ checks.

 As well as photos and video footage, Transit Checks include the name, signature, comments, and GPS coordinates of the documenting user.
 Once complete they cannot be tampered with.
 And, as object location during transit is sensitive information, we have increased protective data security protocols.